 -- Barbara F. E. Line, Insights Lead at the Society for Cat Owners

 2. Let interested participants know what to expect

 Once you've got a list of people who you know are interested in your project, send them a note mentioning your project's subject matter, time frame, and what kind of compensation participants can expect.
-It's also a good idea to mention how many mission parts are in your project, and to point them toward dscout's help & support page and troubleshooting guide.
+It's also a good idea to mention how many mission parts are in your project, and to point them toward dscout's help & support page.

 3. Invite participants

 When inviting participants to a Diary mission, you have two options: you can use a mission splash page, or add participants manually.
 Mission splash pages provide step-by-step guidance for scouts to create dscout accounts.
 Manual invitations give you more control, and automatically create an account for each scout added.
 Can’t decide which to use?
 Talk to your research advisor.